safiworks/Safa-SpecSeek/README.md

 ![Logo](https://i.imgur.com/Zg37VpH.png)
-# SpecPeek.
+# SpecSeek.
 All in One Specification Tool

 A soloution to finding everything there is to know about a computers specifications. all in one elegant location. **a great way to share your device specifications support and features**. not sure if your PC supports some functionality?
 Spec Peek will relay that to you.